newns92/MarathonTrainingAnalysis/R_Cleaning_Garmin_Strava_git.md

     ## [1] 117

-So there's still 3 extra Garmin runs, so I need to find out what they are.
-I'll check a table of the distance to see if anything sticks out.
+So there's still 3 extra Garmin runs, and I need to find out what they are.
+I'll check a table of the run distances to see if anything sticks out.

 ``` r
 table(newGarmin$Distance)